Mitigating Selection Bias with Node Pruning and Auxiliary Options: Further Experimental Details

-Existing performance-based evaluation metrics are insensitive to imbalance of chocie labels, and manually adjusting the label distribution does not guarantee fair evaluation and may severely influence performance.
-Thus, we propose a new distribution-based evaluation metric, Choice Kullback-Leibler Divergence~(CKLD), to complement evaluation of the selection bias.
+Existing performance-based evaluation metrics are insensitive to an imbalance of choice labels, and manually adjusting the label distribution does not guarantee fair evaluation and may severely influence performance.
+Thus, we propose a new distribution-based evaluation metric, Choice Kullback-Leibler Divergence~(CKLD), to complement the evaluation of the selection bias.

-\textbf{Definition 6.} \textit{(Choice Kullback-Leibler Divergence) is the KL divergence between the ratio of each predicted choice and the ratio of each ground truth choice label:}
+\paragraph{Definition 6.} \textit{(Choice Kullback-Leibler Divergence) is the KL divergence between the ratio of each predicted choice and the ratio of each ground truth choice label:}

 \textit{where $k$ is the number of choices, $p_i$ is the ratio of ground truth label choices, and $q_i$ is the ratio of each predicted choice label.}